Skip to main content

 How does the inflation adjustment work?

 When you toggle "Adjust for Inflation", the calculator uses the Fisher equation to convert the nominal coupon rate into a real rate.
 The formula is: real rate = ((1 + nominal) / (1 + inflation)) - 1.
-The default 7% inflation rate reflects Zambia's recent average annual CPI from the Zambia Statistics Agency.
+The default inflation rate tracks the latest annual print from the Zambia Statistics Agency (currently around 6-8% inside the Bank of Zambia target band).
 You can change it to match your own expectations.
 This shows what your returns are worth in today's purchasing power.
+For deeper analysis, use the dedicated Inflation Calculator.

 Can I sell my bond before it matures?